 Table 8-5A – Definition of EDMG secondary, secondary1 and secondary2 channels

-For an EDMG STA, the relationship of the channel-list parameter elements to the 4.32 GHz, 6.48 GHz, and 8.64 GHz BSS operating channel is illustrated by example in Figure 1 and Figure 2 for different values of EDMG Primary Channel Offset.
-The relationship of the channel-list parameter elements to the 2.16+2.16GHz and 4.32+4.32 GHz BSS operating channel is illustrated by example in Figure 3.
+For an EDMG STA, the relationship of the channel-list parameter elements to the 4.32 GHz, 6.48 GHz, and 8.64 GHz BSS operating channel is illustrated by example in Figure 1.

 Figure 1— Example of channel-list parameter element for various BSS Operating channels.